kj-ninja/kj-ninja/README.md

 # Front-end Developer

 Yo!
 I'm full-time front-end ninja with acrobatics and martial arts skills!
-I have a passion to learn a new things in terms of JavaScript especially Vue / React.
-I’m currently learning TypeScript and Node.js
+I have a passion to learn a new things in terms of **JavaScript especially Vue / React**.
+I’m currently learning **TypeScript and Node.js**

-## Hey You check my portoflio! 👋
+## Hey You check my portoflio site! 👋

 ### https://krzysztof-jakubiak.pl